What is an Electronic Cigarette?

 Electronic Cigarette Cartridges Toxicology Report

 Nicotine is addictive, and is classed as a poison, and as regular cigarette smokers, you will be aware of this.
 In the conclusion of the report the Laboratory have said that on balance the nicotine cartridges appear to be a much safer alternative to the traditional cigarette, as they do not contain any of the known harmful chemicals that are in cigarettes.
-If you would like to know more you can read the full Electronic Cigarette Toxicology Report
+Please read the full report here.

 “Also known as propane-1,2-diol, it is an organic compound, usually a faint sweet, odourless, and colourless clear viscous(thick & sticky) liquid that is hygroscopic( absorbs water from the air) and miscible(capable of mixing with water) with water, acetone and chloroform.”
 Wikepedia 09/08